 - Measure and Plan: Measure doorways, hallways, and any tight spaces to ensure your refrigerator can fit through without issues.

 - Preparation is Key: Defrost the refrigerator at least 24 hours before the move to prevent water leakage during transport.

 - Handle with Care: Whether you’re moving it yourself or hiring professionals, treat your refrigerator as a precious cargo that requires careful handling.

 Why Can’t You Lay a Refrigerator Down?

-Almost all the manufacturers do not recommend laying a fridge down.
+Almost all the manufacturers do not recommend laying down refrigerator.
 They strictly suggest that refrigerators should always be transported in an upright position.
 When you lay down a refrigerator, the oil in the compressor flows out and gets into the cooling lines.
 The oil in the compressor is meant to stay in the compressor.
 If the oil drains the cooling lines, the fridge will stop cooling and the compressor will malfunction.
-There is also the risk of damaging the crucial internal parts such as the compressor, the condenser, and the evaporator.
+There is also the risk of damaging crucial internal parts such as the compressor, the condenser, and the evaporator.
 Therefore, try not to lay a refrigerator down.